 Immerse yourself in the spiritual and isolated side of South East Asia on this 15 night luxury holiday, where you’ll experience the cultures and landscapes of Thailand and Laos.
 Head north and unlock the secrets of traditional Thai-style cooking, then work alongside experienced Mahout elephant trainers in the remote jungles of the Golden Triangle, before setting sail to cruise into the mysterious kingdom of Laos.
-One of South East Asia’s most pristine landscapes, in Laos you’ll explore hidden temples and experience Buddhist ceremonies, finishing off you’re trip back in Thailand on the golden sands of Phuket.
+One of South East Asia’s most pristine landscapes, in Laos you’ll explore hidden temples and experience Buddhist ceremonies, finishing off your trip back in Thailand on the golden sands of Phuket.

 Chill out in Chiang Mai